davidhalvorsen/Introns_Exons_and_Promoters/README.md

 # Citations
 Cheng 2012 Caenorhabditis elegans POT-2 telomere protein represses a mode of alternative lengthening of telomeres with normal telomere lengths

-Cong 1999 The human telomerase catalytic subunit hTERT: organization of the gene and characterization of the promoter
+Cong 1999 The human telomerase catalytic subunit hTERT: organization of the gene and characterization of the promoter Lovejoy 2012 PLoS Genet Loss of ATRX, genome instability, altered DNA damage response hallmarks of ALT pathway Clynes 2013 Curr Opin Genet Dev ATRX and the replication of structured DNA

+NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES NOTES
+* Lovejoy 2012 PLoS Genet Loss of ATRX, genome instability, altered DNA damage response hallmarks of ALT pathway
+	* ALT proposedtemplate extension of teloemres w/ HR, BUT getic / epigenetic changes aren't fully known. this paper used genomic, molecular  biological and cell biological sciencyi9ng on panel of 22 ALT cell lines (haz lines derived in vitro). loss of ATRX protein + ATRX gene mutations are feature of ALT lines.
+ALT linked w/ genome rearrangements, micronucleation and wacky DSB repair ... these diagnositc features may help to identify ALT.
+	* table of exon deletions from supplementary excel
+* Clynes 2013 Curr Opin Genet Dev ATRX and the replication of structured DNA(1)
+	* ATRX mutations found in vareity of cancer types.
+10-15% cancers use ALT.
+HR w/ telomeres OR ectr. inactivating mutations in ATRX OR DAXX found in many ALT cancers. loss of ATRX found in 90% of ALT cell lines.
+Depletion of ALT seems insufficient to cause ALT ... + telomerase inhibition?
+	* absence of ATRX might lead to stalled replication forks are not processed well. fork restart is depedent on HR and could trigger the ALT pathway FIGURE OF ALT PATHWAY FROM CLYNES 2013